Voice Care for Teachers

 It is well recognised that voice training is important for new teachers, however this is currently only addressed by some initial teacher education programmes.

-Also lacking at present is an affordable and accessible refresher course – something that the Association of Teachers and Lecturers has identified as necessary to support teachers in protecting their voicees when they are required to speak for a large proportion of their working day.
+Also lacking at present is an affordable and accessible refresher course for experienced teachers – something that the National Union of Teachers has identified as necessary to support teachers in protecting their voices.

 Martin, S. (2002) An exploration of factors which have an impact on vocal performance and vocal effectiveness of newly qualified teachers/lecturers.
 Available at: http://gala.gre.ac.uk/8761/5/Stephanie%20Parke%20Martin%202003%20-%20redacted.pdf[Accessed: 23/09/18].